-I’ve had fun this week kicking off writing in space camp with our seven third grade classes!
+I’ve had fun this week kicking off a space-themed writing camp with our seven third grade classes!
 They were starting a science unit on space, and the teachers were ready to start copying worksheets.
 Our reading specialist and I jumped in to add a writing piece to their space unit, with a picture book twist.
 Here’s what we did.

 Mad Libs with a Picture Book